Lester B. Pearson: Opposition leader (1958–1963)

 Not long after the election, Pearson capitalized on the Conservatives' indecision on accepting American nuclear warheads on Canadian BOMARC missiles.
+Defence minister Douglas Harkness resigned from Cabinet on 4 February 1963, because of Diefenbaker's opposition to accepting the warheads.
+On the next day, the government lost two non-confidence motions on the issue, forcing a national election for a House only a year old.
+The Liberals raced out to a large lead in opinion polling, and for a time the only question was how large Pearson's majority would be.
+However, Pearson was forced off the hustings for a time due to ill health.
+Additionally, when the United States Department of Defense leaked documents detailing the proposed missile defences, the Tories claimed a Liberal government would let Canada be a decoy in the event of a nuclear exchange with the Soviets.

-Defence Minister Douglas Harkness resigned from Cabinet on 4 February 1963, because of Diefenbaker's opposition to accepting the warheads.
-On the next day, the government lost two nonconfidence motions on the issue, forcing a national election.
-In that election, the Liberals took 129 seats to the Tories' 95.
-Despite winning 41 percent of the vote, the Liberals came up five seats short of a majority largely because of winning just three seats on the Prairies.
-With the support of six Social Credit MPs from Quebec, Pearson was able to guarantee stable government to the Governor-General, and Diefenbaker resigned, allowing Pearson to form a minority government.
-He was sworn in as prime minister on 22 April 1963.
+By election day, the Liberals had recovered their momentum and took 129 seats to the Tories' 95.
+The Liberals won 41 percent of the vote, normally enough for a majority.
+However, their gains were heavily concentrated in Ontario, Quebec and the Atlantic.
+Winning only three seats in the Prairies, they were five short of a majority.
+After six Social Credit MPs from Quebec announced their support for the Liberals, Pearson was able to guarantee stable government to the governor general.
+Rather than face certain defeat in the Commons, Diefenbaker resigned, allowing Pearson to form a minority government.
+He was sworn in as prime minister on 22 April, a day before his 66th birthday.
+While the créditistes repudiated this statement days later, Pearson was able to stay in office with the support of the New Democratic Party.